 (2) When child care closes during the 12-month eligibility period, the worker reopens benefits using the same eligibility information on the system prior to closure.
-For example, during the eligibility period the client requests closure of his or her subsidized child care benefits because the family has an alternative caregiver for the child.
-Within 30-calendar days of the requested closure, the client reports that the alternative caregiver did not work out and subsidized care is needed.
-The worker reopens benefits using the same eligibility information on the system prior to closure.
-The worker does not increase the copayment or decrease the days and hours of care until renewal.
+For example, during the eligibility period the client requests child care benefit closure because the family has an alternative caregiver for the child.
+Within 30-calendar days of the requested closure, the client reports that the alternative caregiver did not work out and subsidized child care is needed.
+The worker reopens the child care benefit using the same eligibility information on the system prior to closure.
+The worker does not increase the family share copayment or decrease the days and hours of child care until renewal.

 (b) The worker reopens benefits within 10-calendar days of the date he or she receives new or additional information or realizes benefits were closed in error.
 When the worker does not take action timely, he or she must enter a new authorization.

-(c) When the worker reopens the benefit more than 10-calendar days from the authorization closure date and the client swiped attendance and received a denied message, the provider must complete and submit Form 10AD121E, Child Care Claim, to the Financial Services EPS Unit to receive payment.
+(c) When the worker reopens the benefit more than 10-calendar days from the authorization closure date and the client recorded attendance and received a denied message, the child care provider must complete and submit Form 10AD121E, Child Care Claim, to the Financial Services EPS Unit to receive payment.

 (d) When the worker reopens child care following a 30-calendar day Presumptive Eligibility period, refer to Presumptive Eligibility Coding|Quest for coding examples.